YvanBetremieux/fastapi-network-coverage/README.md

   I first loop over all the row and uses the orm insert, row by row, which was taking arround 40 minutes.
 With the to_sql method, i reduce it to 3 minutes.
 * This api project is an hybrid beetween classic 'rest api' and 'crud Api'
+* This project has passed back, isort and have a Pylint note of 10.
+* Unit Test can be improved, and should not be tested with db values.
+Mocking DB required

 ## Technical Improvements

+* Persist db with volume creation !!
+Because, here the db is erased with the image
 * Add more unit tests !
 * Add integrations tests !
 * More Typing ?